mxngls/maxh.site/src/about_this_website_and_myself.md

 motivations](https://jvns.ca/blog/brag-documents/) behind her year-long blogging activity.

-Firstly, I am convinced that putting your thoughts in writing forces you to clarify and organize them in a way that perhaps only conversations with other people do.
+First, I am convinced that putting your thoughts in writing forces you to clarify and organize them in a way that perhaps only conversations with other people do.
 In the process, I often find myself realizing that something I previously believed I had a solid understanding of was, in